 Hypermobile Singers: From Pretty Impressive to Pretty Painful

-I’m a hypermobile singer and voice teacher; and some of my clients are as well.
-The challenges we face are unique, and at the same time, our strengths are too!
+I’m a hypermobile singer and voice teacher; and a big percentage of my clients is as well.
+The challenges we face are unique, and at the same time, our strengths are too.
 Here’s an overview of what’s important to know when you’re (working with) a hypermobile singer.
+I update this post regularly, so make sure to come back!

 Unlike my other blog posts, this article is quite dry with lots of bullet points, so your brain can absorb the info easily.